 Another example of marital waste is when a spouse plans to file for divorce and overspends in anticipation of the end of the marriage.
 Hitting Rodeo Drive or buying a new Rolls Royce in the weeks before filing a divorce petition constitutes reckless spending for personal benefit.
 Another example would be withdrawing money from a marital account and using it to buy a home for one's sister, cousin, or best friend, without agreement from the other spouse.
 Gambling, using escort services, and buying drugs are among the most egregious examples of reckless marital waste.

 Purposely destroying marital assets so that your spouse can't receive them in the divorce or benefit from their value is also waste.
 Examples of this might include burning a valuable painting, destroying a room full of antiques in a rage, abandoning a lucrative profession, or throwing jewelry into the ocean.

 Marital waste can also be more subtle.
 Selling a marital asset for a price below market value can amount to marital waste if it is intentional or provides some benefit to the accused spouse.
 Selling real estate to a person you are having an affair with at a price below market value would also qualify as marital waste.

 What is Not Marital Waste

-Using marital assets to pay for living expenses commensurate with the couple's standard of living before the divorce is filed or while the divorce is pending is not considered a wasteful dissipation of assets, unless the accused spouse is aware the couple's financial situation has significantly changed (such as due to a job loss, economic downturn, etc.).
+Using marital assets to pay for living expenses commensurate with the couple's standard of living before the divorce is filed or while the divorce is pending is not considered a wasteful dissipation of assets unless the accused spouse is aware that the couple's financial situation has significantly changed (e.g., due to a job loss, economic downturn, etc.).

 Determination of Marital Waste